The Lessons of Experience

 Those given the job of planning the deployment of a new technology usually like to know how other companies approach the same task.
 After all, no one likes to make the same mistake as other companies have, so it’s always good to find out about successful techniques for the deployment and management of technology.

-At the Ignite 2018 conference, Microsoft IT described the way they manage Office 365 Groups (here’s a recording of the session).
+At the Ignite 2018 conference, Microsoft IT described the way they manage Office 365 Groups (now Microsoft 365 Groups – here’s a recording of the session).
 Microsoft is different from most companies: they don’t have to worry about the cost of licensing advanced features (like those which need Azure Active Directory P1 licenses) and their user community is more technically-savvy than the norm.
 However, there’s still value in understanding their perspective towards groups.

 First, Microsoft uses a dynamic group for all full-time employees (“blue badges”) and allows members of this group to create new groups.
 While allowing all full-time employees to create new groups (and teams) might lead to a lot of groups that don’t get much usage, Microsoft uses an aggressive 180-day expiration policy to age out groups that no one needs.